 The Seoul exchange program is open to juniors.
 It is particularly suited to students in Liberal Arts, Economics, Business, Science, Engineering, Life System, Korean Language, Social Science, and Korean Studies.
 Yonsei is a private Christian research institution with local and international students and scholars and is one of the oldest universities in South Korea.
 Yonsei receives students from more than 290 academic institutions worldwide.
-Instruction is in Korean but students may also choose from many courses that are taught in English.
+Instruction is in Korean but students may also choose from over 800 courses that are taught in English, and Korean language skills are not a requirement to participate in the program.
 Students may also choose courses from the various other faculties.